jaredly/planjs/Roadmap.md

 - [x] probably have codemirror help me out with editing idk
 - [ ] my j3 rendering isn't actually helping atm
+  - but it will in a second my folks

+- [ ] TASK: all stacker values must have a `loc` assigned to them.

 # Stepper runtime